martin12333/Dokumenty/250825-@skupina-meta-informace/250825-@skupina-meta-informace,emergency.f8.md

-# test whether they can open it
+# test whether the family can open my OneDrive documents folder link

 https://onedrive.live.com/?id=%2Fpersonal%2F4b12298d932a2860%2FDocuments%2FDokumenty

 link shared with the group : your family ..